 Deep Learning

 Deep learning, a subset of machine learning, involves neural networks with multiple layers.
-This approach has revolutionized image and speech recognition and natural language processing.
+This approach has revolutionized image, speech, and natural language processing.
 Google’s DeepMind and OpenAI’s GPT-3 are prime examples of deep learning applications pushing the boundaries of what AI can achieve.

 Explainable AI

 As AI systems become more complex, the need for transparency grows.
 Explainable AI aims to make AI decision-making processes understandable to humans, ensuring accountability and building trust.
-Researchers are developing methods to make AI systems more transparent, which is crucial for sectors like healthcare and finance, where decision-making impacts lives (What Is Explainable AI, n.d.).
+Researchers are developing methods to make AI systems more transparent, which is crucial for sectors like healthcare and finance, where decision-making impacts lives.

 Reinforcement Learning